A backward $\lambda$-Lemma for the forward heat flow: Proofs

 \section{Proofs}

-\subsection{Proof of the backward $\lambda$-lemma (theorem~\ref{thm:backward-lambda-lemma})}
+\subsection{Proof of the backward $\lambda$-Lemma (Theorem~\ref{thm:backward-lambda-Lemma})}

 Uniform exponential convergence in step~6 is the heart of the proof.
 It relies on a suitable time decomposition of trajectories.
-Throughout assume \begin{hypothesis} {\it Assume the local setup of hypothesis~\ref{hyp:loc-coord-lambda}.
-In particular, pick a constant $p\ge 1$ and coordinates modelled on $\Uu\subset X$; see figure~\ref{fig:fig-local-setup}.
-Consider the constants $\rho_0>0$ and $\kappa_*\ge 1$ and the continuous function $\kappa(\rho)$ with $\kappa(0)=0$ provided by the Lipschitz lemma~\ref{le:f} for this choice of $\Uu$.
-Fix $\mu$ in the spectral gap $(0,d)$ given by~(\ref{eq:mu}) and a constant $c\ge 1$ satisfying proposition~\ref{prop:semigroup-NEW} for finitely many relevant choices of $(\ell,k,q,p)$.
-Without loss of generality we assume that~\footnote{ The smallness condition~(\ref{eq:rho_0-backward}) on $\rho_0$ will only be used in the final step~II (uniform convergence) of the proof of the $L^2$ extension theorem~\ref{thm:uniform-C1}. }
+Throughout assume \begin{hypothesis} Assume the local setup of Hypothesis~\ref{hyp:loc-coord-lambda}; see Figure~\ref{fig:fig-local-setup}.
+Consider the constants $\rho_0>0$ and $\kappa_*\ge 1$ and the continuous function $\kappa(\rho)$ with $\kappa(0)=0$ provided by the Lipschitz Lemma~\ref{le:f}.
+Note that $\Bb_{\rho_0}\subset\Uu$.
+Fix $\mu$ in the spectral gap $(0,d)$ given by~(\ref{eq:mu}) and a constant $c=c(\mu)\ge 1$ satisfying Proposition~\ref{prop:semigroup-NEW} for the (finitely many) choices of $(\ell,k,r,q)$ that will be used in the present proof.
+We may assume that~\footnote{ Otherwise, choose $\rho_0>0$ smaller.
+This leads to a smaller $\eps$ in Hypothesis~\ref{hyp:loc-coord-lambda}~(a).
+Condition~(\ref{eq:rho_0-backward}) is used in step~4 and in the proof of Theorem~\ref{thm:uniform-C1}, both concerning $C^1$. }

-Otherwise, replace $\rho_0$ by a smaller positive constant (leading to a smaller $\eps$ in part~(a) of hypothesis~\ref{hyp:loc-coord-lambda}).
-In hypothesis~\ref{hyp:loc-coord-lambda}~(b) we picked $r\in(0,\rho_0)$.
-Hence
+In Hypothesis~\ref{hyp:loc-coord-lambda}~(b) we picked $\varkappa\in(0,\rho_0)$ and so the constant~\footnote{ The definition of $T_1$ ensures in step~2 the second of the two endpoint conditions~(\ref{eq:xi-end}). }